relari-ai/continuous-eval/README.md

 ## Synthetic Data Generation

 Ground truth data, or reference data, is important for evaluation as it can offer a comprehensive and consistent measurement of system performance.
 However, it is often costly and time-consuming to manually curate such a golden dataset.
 We have created a synthetic data pipeline that can custom generate user interaction data for a variety of use cases such as RAG, agents, copilots.
 They can serve a starting point for a golden dataset for evaluation or for other training purposes.
 Below is an example for Coding Agents.
-Try out this demo: [Synthetic Data Demo](https://www.relari.ai/synthetic-data-demo)

 <h1 align="center">
   <img